Research and article done in collaboration with Isabella Kuo

 Why do we yell at our computer when it struggles to work?
 Why do some cars look like they’re smiling?
 Why does your guitar seem free-spirited?
 This is because of our innate human tendency for anthropomorphism: the ascription of humanlike characteristics, intentions or emotions in nonhuman things.

 However, why do we anthropomorphize objects at all?
-To explore this question, we conducted a study with the Human Futures Studio.
-We asked 125 adults about a possession that they had named to better understand the types of things people anthropomorphize and their reasons for doing so.
+To explore this question, we conducted a study where we asked 125 adults about a possession that they had named.
+We did this to better understand the types of things people anthropomorphize and their reasons for doing so.

 Anthropomorphism extends far beyond simply naming — it includes, for example, assigning characteristics like “temperamental” to your car instead when it has mechanical issues.
 For the purposes of our study, we considered naming as a common behaviour that would provide a simple way for us to explore how, when explicitly asked, would people rationalize their anthropomorphic tendencies?